Examining Images of Urban Life

 Contributing Author

-“A valuable addition to current conversations about the most popular category of fiction, and will be of particular interest to those teaching children’s and young adult literature courses in colleges and universities, as well as those training preservice high school English teachers.”
-(Dr. Ebony Elizabeth Thomas, Associate Professor, University of Pennsylvania and author of The Dark Fantastic: Race and the Imagination from Harry Potter to The Hunger Games)
+“…will be of particular interest to those teaching children’s and young adult literature courses in colleges and universities, as well as those training preservice high school English teachers.”

 “Gatsby, Gossip Girls, gentrification, genre.
 These are just a few of the focal points through which young adult literature is viewed in this remarkable collection of essays about the images of urban life in contemporary and classic literature.”
-(Dr. Teri Lesesne, Distinguished Professor of Library science, Sam Houston State University, Texas)
+Dr. Lesesne, Distinguished Professor of Library Science, Sam Houston State University

 Understanding Suicide: A National Epidemic